 "Black was the leading fashion color last fall," says Ron Sok, the Van Heusen spokesman.
 It was a look macho males copied.

 "With the election and the country becoming more optimistic, the mood is getting lighter and brighter.
-So is fashion."
+So is fashion.

 But, Sok advised, even though white is in, it's not just plain white.
-It's white-on-white, textured white, white satin stripes on white.
-White is also the leading background color for pattern.
+It's whiteon-white, textured white, white satin stripes on white.
+While is also the leading background color for pattern.
 Leading the pattern parade in shirts are stripes, with black and dark accents of cranberry and navy the top color trio.
-Beyond white, Sok advises shoppers to look for midtones and neutral naturals, rather than plain light blue or tan hues.
+Beyond white, Sok advises shoppers to look for midtones and neutral naturals, rather than plain light blue or tan thel, that is a familiar confant, toddler, and sizes 4-7

 While some form of white is right in dress shirts, color is key in sport-shirt stylings.
 The look is soft and relaxed, the fit comfortable.
-For designer Henry Grethel, that is a familiar concept.